-Whisk together flour, baking powder, baking soda, cinnamon, ginger, nutmeg, cloves and salt in medium bowl until combined.
+Whisk together flour, baking powder, baking soda, pumpkin pie spice and salt in a large mixing bowl until combined.

 In a separate bowl, whisk eggs and granulated sugar for 1 minute until thick.
 Add in the vanilla and pumpkin, and whisk until just combined.
 Fold in the flour mixture with a rubber spatula, and stir together until just combined.